garethlawson/adent-of-code/readme.md

 Replace 1 with the relevant number for the day of the puzzle.
 To get the solution to the second part of a puzzle just add an argument to the command like this:
-* php artisan aoc:1 y
+* php artisan aoc:1 part2